 Two Seasons – Wet and Dry

-Belize’s tropical climate features distinct wet (June to December) and dry (January to May) seasons, both of which significantly impact amphibians.
-During the wet season, heavy rains create temporary pools, ponds, and flooded areas that provide essential breeding sites for frogs, toads, and tree frogs.
+- During the wet season, heavy rains create temporary pools, ponds, and flooded areas, providing essential breeding sites for frogs, toads, and tree frogs.
 Amphibians become especially active during this time, with their mating calls filling the air.
-In contrast, the dry season brings reduced water availability, forcing many species to burrow into moist soil or hide in leaf litter to conserve water and avoid desiccation.

 This seasonal cycle is critical for the survival and reproduction of Belize’s amphibian populations.

-During the dry season frogs and tree frogs are scarce.
-However, when the first heavy rains arrive at the start of the wet season, the calls of frogs, toads, and tree frogs can be so deafening that it’s difficult for two people to hear each other during a conversation.
-There can be so many amphibians hopping around that it’s impossible not to trip on them.
+During the dry season, frogs and tree frogs can be scarce.
+However, once the first heavy rains arrive at the start of the wet season, the calls of frogs, toads, and tree frogs can be so loud that it’s difficult for two people to converse.
+At times, there can be so many amphibians hopping around that it’s impossible not to trip on them.

 Mexican Masked Tree Frogs end up in the strangest places